Shala (tribe): Ottoman period

 The Shala are first recorded in the Ottoman defter of 1485 for the Sanjak of Scutari.
 In this register, Shala appears as a settlement in the nahiyah of Petrishpan-ili, located roughly between the settlements of Mavriq and Pop (Bobi).
 The village had a total of 11 households which produced 550 ducats per annum.
 The anthroponyms recorded are overwhelmingly of an Albanian and Christian character, including personal names such as Gjon, Gjin, Malçori, etc. Among the inhabitants, a certain Andrija son of Prekali from the Prekali is recorded.

 During the late Ottoman period, the tribe of Shala was exclusively Catholic and it was a famous Albanian tribe.
 The tribe of Shala claimed it had four bajraktars (chieftains).
 For the Shala the process of bloodguilt due to blood feuding was restricted to males of a household that were considered fair game.

 After the Young Turk Revolution (1908) and subsequent restoration of the Ottoman constitution, the Shala tribe made a besa (pledge) to support the document and to stop blood feuding with other tribes until November 6.

 In 1910, along with some other Albanian tribes, the Shala joined the Albanian revolt of 1910 and the fight between them against the Ottoman forces of Shevket Turgut Pasha attempting to reach Shkodër was fierce.

 During the Albanian revolt of 1911 on 23 June Albanian tribesmen and other revolutionaries gathered in Montenegro and drafted the Greçë Memorandum demanding Albanian sociopolitical and linguistic rights with two of the signatories being from Shala.
 In later negotiations with the Ottomans, an amnesty was granted to the tribesmen with promises by the government to build one to two primary schools in the nahiye of Shala and pay the wages of teachers allocated to them.

 Independent Albania

-In 1913, Shala tribe joined Montenegrin forces during the Siege of Scutari.
-When Montenegrin forces began to disarm them after the city was captured, Shala tribe rebelled.
+In 1913, the Shala tribe fought together with the Montenegrin forces during the Siege of Scutari, but switched sides after the Montenegrins attempted to disarm them upon taking over the city.

 In 1918, Austro-Hungarian census recorded 431 households and 2,512 inhabitants, inhabiting the settlements and surroundings of Abat, Lekaj, Lotaj, Nenmavriq, Nicaj, Pecaj and Theth.

 In 1926, Shala and Shoshi tribe again rebelled but this rebellion was suppressed by the gendarmes led by Muharrem Bajraktari and fighters from Dibra and Mat.
 After World War II, the communists forced nationalist forces of Albania to retreat to Shala which they controlled throughout 1945 and 1946.